Online Gambling in Virginia

 Local License Holders

-Traditionally, VA has been rather strict on any gambling, but voters approved local referendums in 2020 to build casinos in particular areas.
+Traditionally, even though VA is rather strict on gambling, voters approved local referendums in 2020 to build casinos in particular areas.

 - Casinos can only be located in 5 cities